dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 # Date: c.
 2500 BC to 800 BC - Bronze Age

 Remains of Bronze Age settlements are not common in Britain and none have been recorded in Shropshire so far.
-It is believed that many tribes led a nomadic lifestyle based on cattle and agriculture so did not build to last.
-There is evidence of tree clearing at this time to make space for crops; and, communities were often based near rivers for transport.
+It is believed that many tribes led a nomadic lifestyle based on cattle and agriculture so did not build structures to last (communities were often based near rivers for transport).
+There is evidence, however, of tree clearing at this time to make space for crops.

 Tumuli (burial mounds) were built during this time on areas of high ground.
 As well as providing a place to inter the cremated remains of their dead, the tumuli may also be where a tribe gathered at certain times of the year for religious purposes.
 The stone circles at Mitchell's Fold, Hoarstones and Whetstones (now destroyed) date from this time.